COS301-SE-2024/WhatsOn-UP/docs/Read.md

 **2. Broadcast Messages to Attendees:**

-As a host, go to the "Manage Events" section.
+Once your event is created and attendees have RSVPed, you can send broadcast messages directly to attendees.
+To do this:

-Click on the "My Events" tile.
+1. Navigate to the event management section.
-Select the "Broadcast" button.
+2. Click on the "Broadcast" button next to the event details.
-Type your message, with the option to include emojis.
+3. Type your message in the text box provided.
-Click the "Submit" button to send your message to all attendees.
+4. Click "Send" to broadcast your message to all attendees.
+This can be used for event updates, reminders, or changes in event details.

 **3. Past events :**
-1. As a host you can go to manage events
+You can view your past events by:

-2. Then click the my events tile
+1. Navigating to the "My Events" section under event management.
-3. Then click the past events button.
+2. Selecting the "Past Events" tab to see a list of events that have already occurred.
-4. You can view the past events details and attendees list.
+3. Here, you can review event details and export attendee lists for analysis.

 ### Analytics (My analytics)
 1. Navigate to the home page and go to the top left and click your profile.